-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A Faculty: Faculty of Arts Course ID: KAaA/ SVPR2b/15 Course name: Student Research Project 2 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 5.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR2b/15 Course name: Student Research Project 2 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 5.
 Course level: I. Prerequisities: Assessment of continuous Development of a stu se completion: ent is a precondition for receiving final assessment. ent approximately service and the topic. endent research project as defined by the consultant. endent in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
 Within consultations, spective consultant will jointly develop a project and consider the possibilities into account available literature.
 Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended litera Depending on the sel ected topic of student research project.
 Course language: English

-Course assessn Course assessment
+Course assessm Course assessment

-Total number of assessed students: 363
+Total number of assessed students: 395

-A В С D Е FX
+Α В С D Е FX

-44.9 21.21 14.6 5.23 9.92 4.13
+43.8 21.77 15.44 5.32 9.62 4.05

 Provides: prof. PhDr.
-Pavel Stekauer, DrSc., Mgr.
-Roman Gajdoš
+Pavel Stekauer, DrSc.